crpietschmann/portfolio/_imports/_posts/2008-09-29-virtual-earth-6-2-javascript-intellisense-helper-released.markdown

 In case you aren't familiar with what the "Virtual Earth JavaScript Intellisense Helper" is:

-<em>"The purpose of this project is to fully enable JavaScript Intellisense for the Virtual Earth Map Control inside of Visual Studio 2008.</em>
+*"The purpose of this project is to fully enable JavaScript Intellisense for the Virtual Earth Map Control inside of Visual Studio 2008.*

-<em>Creating Microsoft Virtual Earth mashups and applications just got a whole lot easier.
-This JavaScript library enables Intellisense for the Microsoft Virtual Earth 6.2 (current release) AJAX control in Visual Studio 2008"</em><em> </em>
+*Creating Microsoft Virtual Earth mashups and applications just got a whole lot easier.
+This JavaScript library enables Intellisense for the Microsoft Virtual Earth 6.2 (current release) AJAX control in Visual Studio 2008"** *

 <img src="http://www.codeplex.com/Project/Download/FileDownload.aspx?ProjectName=VEJS&amp;DownloadId=29908" alt="" /><br /> <img src="http://www.codeplex.com/Project/Download/FileDownload.aspx?ProjectName=VEJS&amp;DownloadId=29907" alt="" />